rblades/dhworkbook_master/docs/supporting materials/topicmodel-r-dhbox.md

 plot(g, layout=layout1, edge.curved = TRUE, vertex.size = 1, vertex.color= "grey", edge.arrow.size = 0, vertex.label.dist=0.5, vertex.label = NA)
 ```

 When you look at this network, you can see clusters of documents by virtue of largely shared topics.
-We export this data in a text format called 'graphml', which can be opened by any text editor, and visualized in nearly any network analysis program for further refinement and analysis.
+We export this data in a text format called `graphml`, which can be opened by any text editor, and visualized in nearly any network analysis program for further refinement and analysis.
 It might be interesting to explore why some issues are so topically focussed, for instance.

 ```
 write.graph(g, file="cnd.graphml", format="graphml")